 - 6. The authors, as well as Brazilian practitioners, have recently published other articles regarding potential reforms to the Brazilian insolvency regime.
-See Richard J, Cooper, Francisco L. Cestero, Jesse W. Mosier and Daniel J. Soltman, The Brazilian Insolvency Regime: Some Modest Suggestions Part 1, Pratt's Journal of Bankruptcy Law (February/March 2016); Richard J, Cooper, Francisco L. Cestero, Jesse W. Mosier and Daniel J. Soltman, The Brazilian Insolvency Regime: Some Modest Suggestions Part 1, Pratt's Journal of Bankruptcy Law (February/March 2016); Richard J, Cooper, Francisco L. Cestero, Jesse W. Mosier and Daniel J. Soltman, The Brazilian Insolvency Regime: Some Modest Suggestions Part 2, Pratt's Journal of Bankruptcy Law (April/May 2016); Giuliano Colombo and Thiago Braga Junqueira, Ten Years of the Brazilian Bankruptcy Law: Some Lessons Learned and Some Wishes For Improvement, Cleary Gottlieb Emerging Markets Restructuring Journal, Issue No. 1 (Spring 2016) (discussing suggested reforms to debtor in possession financing, asset sales and creditor-submitted plans). - 7.
+See Richard J, Cooper, Francisco L. Cestero, Jesse W. Mosier and Daniel J. Soltman, The Brazilian Insolvency Regime: Some Modest Suggestions Part 1, Pratt's Journal of Bankruptcy Law (February/March 2016); Richard J, Cooper, Francisco L. Cestero, Jesse W. Mosier and Daniel J. Soltman, The Brazilian Insolvency Regime: Some Modest Suggestions Part 2, Pratt's Journal of Bankruptcy Law (April/May 2016); Giuliano Colombo and Thiago Braga Junqueira, Ten Years of the Brazilian Bankruptcy Law: Some Lessons Learned and Some Wishes For Improvement, Cleary Gottlieb Emerging Markets Restructuring Journal, Issue No. 1 (Spring 2016) (discussing suggested reforms to debtor in possession financing, asset sales and creditor-submitted plans). - 7.
 See Brazilian Bankruptcy Law art.
 53. - 8.
 See id. art.
 56, ¶ 1. - 9.
 See id. art.
-6, ¶ 4. - 10.
+6, ¶ 4 - 10.
 Additionally, although the Brazilian Bankruptcy Law refers to calendar days rather than business days, recent changes in Brazilian non-bankruptcy have spurred a trend among courts to begin counting applicable deadlines under the Brazilian Bankruptcy Law in business days, thus decreasing the impact of the deadlines even if they were enforced. - 11.
 This is because the consequence of creditors voting against a plan is liquidation for the debtor and liquidations in Brazil are mired with problems and delays.
 See Brazilian Bankruptcy Law art.
 56, ¶ 4. - 12.
 In fact, the Insolvency Observatory Study found that the stay was extended in nearly 30% of recuperação judicial cases. - 13.
 Anecdotally, the first year of Oi S.A.'s recuperação judicial proceeding has followed this path.
 The company filed for bankruptcy in June 2016, filed a shell plan in September 2016 and has yet to submit a credible plan or set a date for a general meeting of creditors more than a year after filing (as of August 1, 2017).
-Cleary Gottlieb represents the Steering Committee of an Ad Hoc Group of bondholders in connection with Oi S.A.'s restructuring. - 14.
+Cleary Gottlieb represents the Steering Committee of an Ad Hoc Group of bondholders in connection with Oi S.A.'s rectualizing. - 14.
 Indeed, even where creditors are proactive throughout the process and in the Brazilian court, they face a number of risks, ranging from potential liability if they chose to sit on a creditors' committee to recent decisions holding that creditors' behavior was "abusive".